linemanjs/lineman-docs/app/pages/working-with-lineman/project-templates.md

 ---

-If you aren't sure what client-side framework you want to use for your app you may want to start with Linemans default, framework-agnostic, project template.
+If you aren't sure what client-side framework you want to use for your app you may want to start with Lineman's default, framework-agnostic, project template.
 You can generate this project template from the command line:

 ```bash